The Ultimate Guide to Grandma Camp

 A fun generic name is Cousins Camp.
 After all, this is where the cousins gather together as friends.
 Of course, simply calling it Grandma Camp, Grandpa Camp, or Grandparent Camp are all acceptable.

 Personalizing the name of your camp may be more memorable and fun for your grandchildren.
 Camp (grandma or grandpa name) is easy.
 You can combine the names as we have done with Camp NanaPapa.
-You could put your grandparent name first and then “camp” at the end.

 Or, if you wanted, you could dump the grandparent names all together and use a last name, a fun word or phrase, or something that describes your family.